benmvp/slides/2023/seattlejs/nextjs.md

 NOTES:

-- The appeal of static rendering is that it's super fast
+- The appeal of static rendering is that it's **super fast**
   - The HTML is already ready when the user requests it
-  - In fact it can be cacheable by CDNs because it's the same for everybody
+  - In fact it can be **cacheable by CDNs** because it's the same for everybody
-  - But the flip side of the coin is that it results in slower build time...
+  - But the flip side of the coin is that it results in **slower build times**...
   - because all of these pages have to built before the server even runs
-- However like SSR it's also SEO-friendly because all of the HTML is there
+- However like SSR it's also **SEO-friendly** because all of the HTML is there
 - The idea with SSG is that there's a single page file for everyone...
-  - So dynamic or user-specific data can be tricky
+  - So **dynamic or user-specific data** can be tricky
-  - We can of course make API requests in the browser for the dynamic...
+  - We can of course make API requests in the browser for the dynamic content...
   - but then we may miss out on SSGs cacheability goodness
 - It takes planning and forethought to get the right mix of static & dynamic

-- So for our PDP...
+- So if I wanted to use SSG for our PDP...
   - We can render the all the UI at build time (image, title, sizes, etc)
-  - Then in the browser we can mark the necessary sizes out of stock
+  - Then in the browser we can retrieve & apply any size availability changes
   - Enable/disable the checkout button
   - Load in any user info in the header
   - And retrieve the related products
+- So for the dynamic stuff...
-- So we pre-render static content (default or loading states)
+  - we pre-render static content w/ default content or loading states
-  - And update in the browser
+  - And sync w/ up-to-date data in the browser
-- In general, SSG is best for logged out pages...
+- But in general, SSG is best & simplest for logged out pages...
   - Where the page is typically the same for everyone
   - Things like marketing landing pages, blog posts, etc
   - Or even product listings or our product details page if they rarely changed